April 1, 2026

 The Bottom Line

-Statsig is still a solid product — but the OpenAI acquisition introduced real questions about independence, focus, and long-term pricing.
+Statsig is still a good product — but two ownership changes in under a year have left real questions about independence, focus, and what happens to pricing at renewal.
 If you're a small team, a startup looking for affordable A/B testing, or just someone who wants to run experiments without complexity, the alternatives have never been better.

 PageDuel is free, independent, and built for exactly this moment.
 No acquisitions.
 No pricing surprises.
 Just testing.